IOGS-LEnsE/base_LEnsE_GUI/README.md

-# Basic Graphical User Interface for LEnsE Application

-Based on PyQt6.
+# Basic Graphical User Interface for LEnsE ApplicationBased on PyQt6.## About the LEnsE## About Basic Graphical User Interface- __Gui1__ is composed of one left area (typically a menu) and one main area (typically main display of the application).
+There is no interaction implemented in this GUI.- __Gui2__ is composed of one left area (typically a menu) and one main area (typically main display of the application) separated in four subdivisions as an array of 2 by 2.
+There is no interaction implemented in this GUI.